 When our parrots are on a proper diet, they are provided with daily portions of fresh produce every day.
 In any weather, it is important not to let these foods sit out at room temperature for long enough that they can start to collect bacteria.
 In the warm weather it is even more important to be attentive to the food bowls because food reaches room temperature more quickly.

 Moisture (provided by the food) and warmth (provided by the season) are the main criteria that allows for unrestricted growth of bacteria and mold.
 It is important to collect dishes quickly following a meal or provide foods with lower potential for bacterial growth while you are away.
-This post will offer you some tips.

 Water dishes can also harbor unsafe amounts of bacteria.
 It is important that your bird always has access to fresh water, but many parrots are food dunkers and their water collects bacteria more quickly in the summer.